Keeuwbuck/DigitalPortfolio/README.md

 I have realized that I need to be better at these skills.
 So I decided to set myself small goals that can influence me positvely in the future.

 #### Action
 I  implemented small tasks for myself to improve my communication skills and my interviews.
 Firstly , I decided all the group projects I am going to be the speaker.
 Speaking infront of my team members will boost my confidence.
-With my interviewing I created mock interviews for myself just so I could get comfortable with doing my interviews.
+With my interviewing, I created mock interviews for myself just so I could get comfortable with doing my interviews.

 #### Result
-I noticeed a improvement in my communication skills and my interviewing.
+I noticed a improvement in my communication skills and my interviewing.
 I have confidence now to speak in front of a entire classroom.

 ## Create a CV
 ![Evidence](https://github.com/Keeuwbuck/DigitalPortfolio/blob/d158989c172622200a8fe2ac4fb0c15babe04536/create%20a%20cv.jpg)